 The persistence rates for the MA program have improved since the time the program was initially granted provisional degree granting status; and, of those who persist in the MA program, the percent who graduate on time, although it varies by cohort, is good (84.7 percent) for the 2017 period.
 The graduates of the MA program are not required to be certified; however, the program encourages it's graduates to seek certification.
-As a result, the program has no information on graduate performance on the certification examination, but the program evaluation.
+As a result, the program has no information on graduate performance on the certification examination, but the program administration has indicated that it will collect such data in the future as a part of program evaluation.
 Although the overall employment rate is 48 percent, employment rates in the period immediately following graduation are low, ranging from 18.75-25 percent; however, over time, the employment rate increases to 75-100 percent.